Gailey Road and Sir Fred Schonell Drive intersection upgrade, St Lucia

 About the project

-Brisbane City Council is planning to upgrade the Gailey Road and Sir Fred Schonell Drive intersection in St Lucia.
-Investigation works were undertaken in mid-2018 to inform design options for the future upgrade of the intersection.
+Brisbane City Council is upgrading the Gailey Road and Sir Fred Schonell Drive intersection in St Lucia to improve traffic efficiency and safety for all road users.

-The intersection has experienced a relatively high crash rate in recent years, with 19 crashes occurring between 1 January 2010 and 31 December 2017.
-The upgrade will aim to reduce congestion in the area and improve safety for road users travelling through the intersection.
+The intersection has experienced a relatively high crash rate in recent years, with 19 crashes occurring between 1 January 2010 and 31 December 2018.

 The upgrade will involve: